 So what do you think?
 Pretty cool service, huh?
 I am definitely going to try again in a couple months.
 You can sign up for monthly fixes if you want.
 I really can’t wait to try again!

 Did I talk you into it?
-Feel free to use my Stitch Fix referral link to sign up and please comment to let me know you did.
+It’s super easy to sign up and please comment to let me know you did.
 In fact, try it and post your fixes like me.
-It’s super fun to pretend like you’re a model for twenty minutes.
+It’s fun to pretend like you’re a model for twenty minutes.

 Latest posts by Molly (see all)